Tennessee still has not caught up, and assumption of the risk is not a defense to sport or recreational activities.

 See Definitions.

 If assumption of the risk is not a defense, and if you ignore the issue of whether the risk is inherently dangerous.
-Consequently, you are back to simple negligence and the duties that each person owes another.
+Consequently, you are back to simple negligence and the duties that each person owes to another.

 Everyone has a duty to exercise ordinary and reasonable care in light of the surrounding circumstances to refrain from conduct that could foreseeably injure others, and some locations and circumstances may require a higher degree of care than others.